zompi2/UE4EnhancedCodeFlow/README.md

 The Changelog has been put into this file: **[Changelog.txt](Changelog.txt)**

+**IMPORTANT**
+Version `2.0.0` will probably break Blueprint nodes from previous versions.
+Update with caution!
+Version `1.6.1` can be found on a separate branch here: [TODO]

 # Example Project

 The example project wich uses this plugin can be found in **[this repository](https://github.com/zompi2/UE4EnhancedCodeFlowExample)**.
+Example project is compatible with the newest version of the plugin only.

 ![ecfscreen](https://user-images.githubusercontent.com/7863125/143097137-fe37ee9d-ccaf-440a-900f-86568ef77883.png)